top of page

 Why Friendship Isn't A Steppingstone

-Have you ever been friends with someone, and everything is great?
-You’re getting food, sending each other dumb videos, talking about life, and it’s easy.
-There’s no pressure, no games, no expectations.
-Then one day, they sit you down and say, “I need to tell you something,” and suddenly the friendship is never the same.
+Have you ever been friends with someone, and everything is just great?
+You’re grabbing food, sending each other silly videos, and chatting about life.
+It feels easy, right?
+There’s no pressure, no games, and definitely no expectations.
+Then, one day, they sit you down and say, “I need to tell you something.”
+Suddenly, the friendship feels different.

-Somewhere along the way, we were all sold the idea that if a guy and a girl are close, they’re supposed to fall in love.
-Movies told us that.
-TV told us that.
-Social media definitely told us that.
-The whole friends-to-lovers trope is treated like it’s the best possible ending.
-Like, if you don’t fall in love with your best friend, you missed something.
+Somewhere along the way, we’ve all been sold the idea that if a guy and a girl are close, they’re supposed to fall in love.
+Movies, TV shows, and social media have all pushed this narrative.
+The whole friends-to-lovers trope is often seen as the ultimate happy ending.
+If you don’t fall in love with your best friend, did you miss out on something special?

-Although that can be true, it shouldn’t be the reason you go into a friendship.
-Friendship doesn’t have to lead to romance to matter.
-Some of the most important relationships in your life will never be romantic.
-And that doesn’t make them any less meaningful.
+While that can be true, it shouldn’t be the reason you enter a friendship.
+Friendship doesn’t have to lead to romance to be meaningful.
+Some of the most important relationships in your life will never be romantic, and that doesn’t make them any less valuable.

 What My Friends Taught Me

-I didn’t want this to just be my perspective, so I talked to two of my closest friends, Keslie and Jovie.
-These are people who know me well, not just public me but private real me.
-I wanted to understand what our friendships actually feel like from their side.
+I didn’t want this to just be my perspective, so I reached out to two of my closest friends, Keslie and Jovie.
+These are people who know me well—both the public me and the private, real me.
+I wanted to understand how our friendships feel from their side.

 One thing that stood out right away was how similar their answers were, even though I asked them separately.

-When I asked if our friendships had changed the way they see guy and girl friendships, both of them said yes.
-Not in a dramatic way, but in a simple, honest way that felt more real.
+When I asked if our friendships changed how they view guy-girl friendships, both said yes.
+Not in a dramatic way, but in a simple, honest way that felt real.

 “At no point did I ever question if you had other motives.” -Keslie

-That line stuck with me.
-I think a lot of friendships fall apart because of that exact uncertainty.
-When someone feels like there might be something else behind the friendship, it changes everything.
-Hearing that there wasn’t any of that showed me how much trust actually matters in something as simple as friendship.
+That line really stuck with me.
+I think many friendships fall apart because of that exact uncertainty.
+When someone feels like there might be more behind the friendship, it changes everything.
+Hearing that there wasn’t any of that showed me how much trust matters in something as simple as friendship.

-When I asked what makes a friendship feel safe, both of them talked about something similar, even though they said it differently.
+When I asked what makes a friendship feel safe, both talked about something similar, even though they expressed it differently.

 Jovie described it as emotional maturity and being able to be open with each other without it feeling weird or forced.
-Keslie described it more simply.
+Keslie put it more simply:

 “It’s that feeling of ‘you’re good, I’ve got your back.’”

-That made me realize being a good friend is not always about doing something big.
+That made me realize being a good friend isn’t always about doing something big.
 It’s about being consistent enough that someone feels comfortable around you.

 Another answer that stood out was about vulnerability.
-Jovie captured the central point I strive to convey in all of my writing.
+Jovie captured the central point I strive to convey in all my writing:

 “It’s okay to be vulnerable.”

 That sounds simple, but I think a lot of guys struggle with that.
 There’s this idea that you’re supposed to keep things in or not talk about what’s going on in your life.
-But both of them made it clear that being open is actually what builds a real friendship.
-Not oversharing.
-Not forcing deep conversations.
-Just being honest and letting people in.
+But both of them made it clear that being open is what builds a real friendship.
+Not oversharing or forcing deep conversations—just being honest and letting people in.

-Keslie touched on something I don’t think gets talked about enough.
-“Jokes aren’t always neutral.”
+Keslie touched on something I don’t think gets talked about enough: “Jokes aren’t always neutral.”
 Even if something is meant as a joke, it can still affect someone.
-That was something I had to learn.
-It’s not just about what you meant, it’s about how it actually lands.
+That’s something I had to learn.
+It’s not just about what you meant; it’s about how it actually lands.

-When I asked why our friendships work so well, the answers were almost identical without them knowing it.
+When I asked why our friendships work so well, their answers were almost identical without them knowing it.
 They both said it works because it’s low pressure.
 No one is trying to impress the other person.
 No one is acting differently depending on the situation.
 Just being real.
-That might be the biggest thing I took from all of this.
+That might be the biggest takeaway from all of this.
 The best friendships are the ones where you don’t feel like you have to perform.

 Having female friends has made me more aware, more patient, and more honest.
 It taught me empathy and respect in ways I didn’t expect.